kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 all, the next it's going to destroy everything.
 Beneath all the hot takes, there's a weird structural problem.

-The dilemma: If we _avoid_ using AI, we might miss out on productivity gains and fall behind those who do adopt it.
+If we _avoid_ using AI, we might miss out on productivity gains and fall behind those who do adopt it.
 If we _embrace_ AI, we get those benefits, but we might also be accelerating toward outcomes we can't fully predict.
 Maybe it's a future where many jobs change significantly, as [Dario Amodei recently suggested](https://www.axios.com/2025/05/28/ai-jobs-white-collar-unemployment-anthropic).